How to Drain a Small Amount of Engine Oil

 How to Remove Engine Oil Without Draining

-Assuming you would like a blog post discussing how to change your engine oil without having to drain the oil: “How to Remove Engine Oil Without Draining” It’s no secret that many car owners don’t enjoy changing their own oil.
+Assuming you would like a blog post discussing how to change your engine oil without having to drain the oil: “How to Remove Engine Oil Without Draining.”
+It’s no secret that many car owners don’t enjoy changing their own oil.

 That’s right – there is a way to do an “oil change” without actually changing any oil!
 Here’s how it works: 1) Start by removing the old filter.

 This will allow the new oil to flow more freely through the system.
-2) Next, add fresh oil into the empty reservoir.
+2) Next, add fresh oil to the empty reservoir.
 Fill it up until the level reaches the “full” mark on the dipstick.

 3) Now, start the engine and let it run for a few minutes so that the new oil can circulate throughout.
 4) Finally, turn off the engine and check the dipstick one last time.
 If necessary, add more oil until it reaches the full mark again.